StackStorm/st2docs/docs/source/datastore.rst

     st2 key load mydata.json

 The load command also allows you to directly load the output of the ``st2 key list -j`` command.
-In case you have more than 50 key-value pairs, use ``st2 key list -n 0 -j`` flag to get all the keys.
+If you have more than 50 key-value pairs, use ``st2 key list -n 0 -j`` to export all keys.
 This is useful if you want to migrate datastore items from a different cluster or if you want to version control the datastore items and load them from version controlled files: